golanlevin/DrawingWithMachines/generating_svg/README.md

 ## Generating SVGs with Python (Processing.py v.3.5.4)

 Processing has a "Python Mode" that allows you to use the same [SVG Export Library](https://processing.org/reference/libraries/svg/index.html) as the Java version.
+It is documented [here](https://py.processing.org/tutorials/gettingstarted/).
 There are two small snags:

 * In Python Mode, the SVG Export Library is **only compatible with Processing v.3.5.4**, from 2020, [which you can download here](https://processing.org/releases).
-As of spring 2024, the SVG Export Library is not working in Processing 4.x.
+As of January 2024, the SVG Export Library is not working in the Python Mode of Processing 4.x.
 * Processing's Python Mode is not compatible with other Python libraries, such as NumPy or SciPy.

 Assuming you're working in Processing 3.5.4, you can install the Python Mode using the instructions [here](https://py.processing.org/tutorials/gettingstarted/).
 Here are example projects:

 * [*Test Grid demo*](processing_py_3.5.4/svg_testgrid/svg_testgrid.pyde)
 * [*Lissajous demo*](processing_py_3.5.4/svg_lissajous/svg_lissajous.pyde)
 * [*100 Random Lines*](processing_py_3.5.4/svg_random_lines/svg_random_lines.pyde)

 ## Generating SVGs with Python (*vsketch*)